These top of the line brands offer powerful amps, serious cutting and sever capabilities, high duty cycles and can stand up to heavy use.

 Do you need portability or will it just be in the shop?

 Portability is also an important factor.
 If you are taking the cutter from one work site to another, then you have to buy a product that is flexible and has features such as a shoulder strap, handles made for easy carriage, and/or long cables.
-But if you do not plan to carry it from one place to another, then these portability features may be disregarded.
+But if you do not plan to carry it from one place to another, then you can disregard these portability features.

 What is the duty cycle needed?